-The Libraries’ online catalog and website have evolved into a portal through which our users can reach literally millions of online resources, from anywhere in the world they may be working or studying.
-More than 90% of our 39,000 journal subscriptions are available online, along with extensive ebook holdings, sound and image collections, statistical sets and geo-spatial resources.
+The Libraries’ online catalog and website have evolved into a portal through which our users can reach millions of online resources, from anywhere in the world they may be working or studying.
+In 2015, patrons accessed the Libraries’ website over 1,600,000 times, and retrieved over 3,900,000 full-text journal articles.
+Our online collection now also includes over 1.5 million ebook holdings, as well as sound, image, and video collections, statistical and data sets and geo-spatial resources.
 For on-campus users, the Libraries provide more than 500 public workstations and full wireless accessibility.

 Our mission to serve the people of Michigan continues in the digital age.
-MeLCat, the statewide catalog and resource-sharing system, began in 2000 as a pilot project headed by the MSU Libraries, and we loan more than 30,000 items a year to Michigan residents through this program.
-The Libraries have also devoted significant effort to digitizing our rare materials so they may be used by scholars and students everywhere.
+MeLCat, the statewide catalog and resource-sharing system, began in 2000 as a pilot project headed by the MSU Libraries.
+In 2015, the library loaned out over 68,000 items to patrons outside of MSU.
+The Libraries have also devoted significant effort to digitizing our rare materials so scholars and students everywhere may use them.
 Since 1999, the Libraries have been awarded more than $5.5 million from the National Science Foundation, the National Endowment for the Humanities, the Library of Congress, and other agencies to move this work forward.

 The MSU Libraries are a leader in the world of research libraries, providing a comprehensive collection of full-text electronic resources in every discipline, online services that speed materials to scholars, and facilities to create the best possible learning environment for every student.

 Significant Milestones for the MSU Libraries

 - 1888 - Collection reaches 10,000 volumes

 - 1925 - Second library building completed